This article has links to products and services we love, which we may make commission from.

 Peru is the ideal South American country for backpackers of all ages to travel around.
 The varying landscape from mountains to jungle, to sea, and sand (dunes!) ensures that there is something of interest for everyone.
-However, the public transport system is notoriously not excellent, and like many developing (and developed) countries, tourists are often the target of crime.
+However, the public transport system is notoriously not excellent, and like many other backpacking countries, tourists are often the target of crime.
 The solution?
 Peru hop – the safe hop on/off bus for travellers in Peru.
 Here’s our (Gemma and Craig) Peru Hop review taking your from Lima to Cusco with scenic stops along the way.

 Peru Hop – safe and fun travel in Peru

-Why choose Peru Hop?
+Why Choose Peru Hop?

-Peru Hop is a hop on/off bus company (similar to those in Australia and New Zealand) which travels to/from ten stops along the Western coast of Peru from the capital, Lima then inland towards Cusco, where you acclimatise before your trek to Machu Picchu.
-Going to one of the new Seven Wonders of the World.
+Their buses travel to/from six to ten stops along the Western coast of Peru from the capital, Lima then inland towards Cusco, where you acclimatise before your trek to Machu Picchu which is one of the Seven Wonders of the World.

-Peru Hop guides
+Peru Hop Guides

 Each bus ride has a guide (a local who can speak Spanish and English) and depending on where you are going, the guide may be getting off with you (the bus that is).

 Salud from me (Gemma) & Craig – try the Peruvian pisco!

-Peru Hop + hostels
+Peru Hop and Hostels

 For example, Kokopelli Backpackers in Paracas is 35 Peruvian soles 8-bed dorm normally but 30 Peruvian soles exclusively for Peru Hop customers.
 The company offers 20% off all dorms and 10% of private rooms.

-Peru Hop attempts to suit everyone’s needs too by offering a ‘party’ hostel option for the Pisco loving Hopsters and a ‘quiet’ option for… us (although we loved Kokopelli in Cusco).
+Peru Hop attempts to suit everyone’s needs too by offering a ‘party’ hostel option for the Pisco-loving Hopsters and a ‘quiet’ option for… us (although we loved Kokopelli in Cusco).

-Peru Hop tours
+Peru Hop Tours

 Isla Ballestas, can’t believe we nearly missed this!